Creates The Opportunity To Build A Better Life

 All income is Monthly Gross (before taxes).
 Confirmation will be required.

-* Please note there is a $25 application fee that must be paid by money order at the time of your application appointment.
+* Please note there is a $50 individual application fee and a $75 joint application fee that must be paid by money order at the time of your application appointment

 Documents To Bring For Your Application

 - Previous two years’ Income Tax Returns and proof of filing for each year required.
 If you do not have copies of your tax returns and proof of filing, your application will be automatically denied as incomplete.

 - From employer: 1099, W2 or Domestic W2

 - Payroll stubs for the past three months

 - Court order for Child Support and record of payment for 12 consecutive months